 Museums prefer that donors not make specific requests regarding their donations, thereby giving donated art what's called "unrestricted status."
 Curators then have complete control over the art and can do with it as they please (many museums insist on unrestricted donations).
 If you want your donation to have restrictions, tell the curators.
-You can ask that your art never be deaccessed, that it be shown within a certain time period, included in a catalogue, and so on.
+Make whatever requests you want-- that your art never be deaccessed, that it be shown within a certain time period, included in a catalogue, and so on.
 Institutions consider all such requests and either accept them, ask that they be modified, or deny them altogether.
 The more important the art, the better the chances that restrictions will be honored.
 If a museum refuses to accept your restrictions, you can either donate to them anyway or look for other institutions whose long range plans may be more in line with your own.

 In the end, you have to be honest with yourself about your intentions in donating as well as about the quality of your donations.
 If, for example, you want your art to be placed on permanent display, the art has to be deserving of that honor.
 If it's not at least as good as and preferably better than the quality of what's currently in the museum's collection, then it'll probably only be shown periodically, assuming it gets shown at all.

-Museums, of course, want all donors to donate great art that fits perfectly into their collections, but increasingly, they're also looking for art of lesser quality that they can sell in order to benefit their acquisitions programs.
-True, donors may be disappointed when they learn that museums would rather sell their donations than keep them, but then again, what better way to support these institutions in their efforts to build quality collections and properly maintain the ones they already have.
+Museums, of course, want all donors to donate great art that fits perfectly into their collections, but increasingly, they're also looking for art of lesser quality that they may be able sell in order to benefit their acquisitions programs.
+True, donors may be disappointed when they learn that museums would rather sell portions of their donations than keep them, but then again, what better way to support these institutions in their efforts to build quality collections and properly maintain the ones they already have.
 If a museum brings up the possibility of selling either all or part of your donation, and you don't like the idea, try other museums to see what options they're willing to offer.
 If all offers are similar, think about taking the best one and donating anyway.

 If you insist on concessions or guarantees from museums, but can't get them, you can always sell your art rather than donate it.
 Selling can be just as rewarding a way to disperse your collection because new collectors will now have the opportunity to live with and enjoy the art that has enriched your life for so many years.
-Whenever you can, however, make those donations, make them unrestricted, and don't worry about the ultimate fate of your art.
+Whenever you can, however, support your museums, make those donations, make them unrestricted, and don't worry about the ultimate fate of your art.
 Our museums need all the help they can get.